 nillanet module

-class nillanet.model.NN(input, output, architecture, activation, derivative1, classifier, derivative2, loss, derivative3, learning_rate, dtype=cupy.float32)[source]
+class nillanet.model.NN(features, architecture, activation, derivative1, resolver, derivative2, loss, derivative3, learning_rate, scheduler=None, dtype=cupy.float32, backup='/tmp/nn.pkl', initializer=None)[source]

 Bases: object